nelson-social/community/ExtendedDescription.md

+## About nelson.social

+Welcome to nelson.social, an online space dedicated to the community of Nelson, BC!
+We’re excited to build a place where people from all walks of life can come together to share ideas and passions, build connections, or just hang out and chat.

+Here at nelson.social, we believe in the power of community and the importance of supporting one another in order to enrich our community.
+Whether you are a lifelong resident of Nelson, new to the region, or just passing through, we invite you to join the conversation and be a part of our community.

+In this space, you can share your thoughts and ideas, ask questions of your neighbours, and even plan events and activities.
+You can also connect with people from all over the world, because nelson.social is part of the Mastodon network.
+We like to think of it like a big WhatsApp or iMessage group, but where you can choose who to share with and whose messages you see, even if they aren’t members of nelson.social.

+We encourage you to be respectful and considerate of others, and to use this space to help build a stronger, more connected community in Nelson.
+We have a simple set of rules for the space that help the team that runs nelson.social ensure that we can be welcoming for everyone.
+We encourage you to read them, and also reach out to us if you encounter any problems, or have any questions.

+We look forward to seeing you on nelson.social, and to building a vibrant and supportive community together.
+Welcome!

 ## Code of Conduct

 Nelson is home to people from all over the world who have a diverse set of skills, personalities, backgrounds and experiences.
 This diversity is wonderful, and we are committed to ensuring that the nelson.social community is a safe, enjoyable and thriving environment for the largest number possible of Nelson residents, their friends and family members.